 Setting up a pool – when is the right time?

 There is no such thing, because everyone has different preferences!
 It goes without saying that a pool in the garden is not set up in the winter months.
 May can be regarded as a small guide value if weather conditions permit.
-It is best to wait for the ice saints, after which there should be no more frost.
+It is best to wait after there are no more frosts in your region.